How to cure folliculitis on scalp with visible scalp infection

 2. Warm Compress for Immediate Relief

-Ten to fifteen minutes of applying a hot compress will help soothe the skin and make the follicles less swollen and softer.
+Ten to fifteen minutes of applying a warm compress will help soothe the skin and make the follicles less swollen and softer.
 Such a basic procedure not only encourages the outflow but also quickly soothes the irritation without harming the skin.

 3. Natural Home-Based Solutions